PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-22 11:13:19
+Last updated: 2024-04-22 11:13:54
-Random Quote: I've had shits that I've liked better than Walder Frey.  -  Brynden Tully
+Random Quote: You're like Hitler!
+But even Hitler cared about Germany or something. - Morty Smith